ecow/ldcdemo/README.md

   - open a shell and type the command `vagrant up`.
 A new virtual machine with all needed tools will be ready and running in few minutes.
   - point your browser to http://localhosts:8080/demo to call your first demo api.
   - to destroy your virtual host just type `vagrant destroy` in shell windows

-## Remote API installation
+You should get locally the same results available in [E-Artspace demo site](http://demo.e-artspace.com/ldc/pub/).

-  - Install [composer](https://getcomposer.org/) php dependency manager.
-Create all needed dependency changing working directory on project home and giving the command `composer install`
+## Install

    - Publish the project in a web server that supports php 5 (with curl extension ).

 The provision script contained in Vagrant file will give an idea of a complete api installation on a ubuntu 14.04 box.